 To give such thoughts a modern frame of reference, the BIS repeatedly contended that unusually rapid monetary and credit growth over the last decade or so threatened a variety of unpleasant outcomes.
-On the one hand, an inflationary upsurge was thought a probable outcome as late as the summer of 2008, when commodity prices were rising very rapidly.
-On the other hand, concerns were also raised about a number of growing "imbalances."
-First, the rapid rate of monetary and credit expansion was said to have led to asset price increases that seemed to have little to do with fundamentals.
-Second, it had also led to spending patterns that were well outside historical norms.
-For example, the household saving rate in many English-speaking countries fell to zero or even below, even as the ratio of investment to GDP in China rose to almost 50 percent.
-Third, as a byproduct of these different domestic imbalances, there was an enormous increase in global trade imbalances.
+On the one hand, an inflationary upsurge was though a probable outcome as recently as the summer of 2008.
+On the other hand, concerns were also being raised about growing "imbalances".
+The rapid rate of monetary and credit expansion was said to have led to asset price increases that seemed to have little to do with fundamentals.
+Further, it had also led to spending behavior that was well outside historical norms.
+For example, the household saving rate in many English speaking countries fell to zero or even below, even as the ratio of investment to GDP in China rose to almost 50 percent.
 The danger was always that these "imbalances" would revert respectively to more justifiable and more normal levels.
 Perhaps most importantly, debt levels would reach heights judged to be unsustainable and spending would be reined back in turn.
-Over-extended bankers would then no longer wish to lend, and debtors would no longer wish to borrow.
-Starting in the fall of 2007, and accelerating through the middle of 2008 to mid-2009, we saw a financial and economic reversal having this predicted nature.
-While triggered by a crisis in the financial sector, the cause was firmly rooted in the underling "imbalances."
+Overextended bankers would no longer wish to lend and debtors would no longer wish to borrow.

-Both asset prices and consumer spending in the United States, the United Kingdom, and a number of other countries began to revert to more normal levels.
-As rates of household saving rose in an effort to pay down debt, spending and the economy slowed.
-Investment slowed dramatically, as did investment in inventories.
-The fact that the stock of outstanding durable goods and houses had in many cases expanded enormously put further downward pressure on the price of such goods, leading to further balance-sheet deterioration.
-Household bankruptcies rose sharply in the United States, in particular, and more are expected.
-Moreover, these reversions also inflicted enormous damage on the financial institutions that had extended too much credit in the first place.
-These developments were at the heart of the global slowdown, and they remain the source of concerns about "fragility" going forward, in spite of the more recent economic recovery.
-From this perspective, even the unprecedented credit-fueled growth of fixed investment in China would have to be seen more as a danger signal than a sign of renewed sustainable growth.
+Over the last two years we have seen something of this nature.
+Both asset prices and consumer spending in the United States, the United Kingdom and a number of other countries seem to be reverting to more normal levels.
+As rates of household saving have risen in an effort to pay down debt, spending and the economy have slowed.
+The fact that the stock of outstanding durable goods and houses has in many cases expanded enormously continues to put downward pressure on the price of such goods, leading to further balance sheet deterioration.
+Household bankruptcies have risen sharply and more are expected.
+Moreover, these reversions have also inflicted enormous damage on the financial institutions that extended the credit in the first place.
+These developments are at the heart of the current global slowdown, although they have had (thus far at least) the benefit of reducing the earlier inflationary pressures.
+Looking forward from this perspective, the continued and unprecedented credit-fuelled growth of fixed investment in China would have to be seen more as a danger signal than a sign of renewed sustainable growth.

 It is particularly important to note that the initial Austrian insight ("malinvestment") goes beyond the effects of credit on various components of demand.
-It assumes that supply responds, raising the possibility of a fourth kind of "imbalance."
+It assumes that supply responds.
 Mistaken spending decisions result in stocks of unprofitable (for corporations) or undesired (for households) stocks of investment/durable goods that will take a significant time to depreciate.
-To again put this in a current perspective, many industries that have expanded sharply in response to high demand are now "too big" and must shrink.
-Such industries at the global level would include financial services, car production, whole-sale distribution (particularly global supply networks), construction, and (for a time at least) many other intermediate and primary inputs such as steel, aluminum, and cement.
+To again put this in a current perspective, many industries which have expanded sharply in response to high demand are now "too big" and must shrink.
+Such industries at the global level would include financial services, car production, wholesale distribution (particularly global supply networks), construction, and (for a time at least) many other intermediate and primary inputs such as steel, aluminum and cement.
 Moreover, with many production facilities in Asia now geared up to sell to foreigners, who no longer have the means to pay (nor the willingness to borrow further), a major geographical reallocation of production facilities also seems inevitable.